 Here are some of the energy-efficient upgrades that, when implemented, might help qualify your property for the 45L tax credit:

 - The use of hydronic panels to minimize the amount of energy usage for heating.

 - Reflective roofing – with materials like aluminum, copper, or clay tiles – for energy-efficient temperature regulation.

 - Installing HVAC units with a SEER rating of 13 or above to minimize energy usage in the house.

 - Double- or triple-pane windows for better insulation and reduced noise pollution.

-- Passive solar home design optimized for collecting heat generated by sunlight, and retaining it in materials that can store heat, like concrete, stone, and tile.
+- Passive solar home design is optimized for collecting heat generated by sunlight and retaining it in materials that can store heat, like concrete, stone, and tile.

 Once you have implemented some (or all) of these energy saving measures, you will be ready to begin the process of getting your home approved for the 45L tax credit.